 A unique design

-The LA Stadium which HOCHTIEF company, Turner Construction Company, will complete by 2020 as part of a joint venture for the American football teams, the Los Angeles Rams and Los Angeles Chargers, has a number of impressive features: The gigantic roof whose unusual geometry gives it an ultra-modern look, is the project’s greatest attraction.
+The LA Stadium which HOCHTIEF company, Turner Construction Company, completed by 2020 as part of a joint venture for the American football teams, the Los Angeles Rams and Los Angeles Chargers, has a number of impressive features: The gigantic roof whose unusual geometry gives it an ultra-modern look, is the project’s greatest attraction.
 Its unique design unites all parts of the structure into a harmonious whole.

 The roof panels will let plenty of natural light into the interior of the stadium, and this transparent material is approximately only one percent the weight of glass.
-Turner and AECOM, two of the world’s biggest construction providers for sport facilities, are working together on this stadium.
+Turner and AECOM, two of the world’s biggest construction providers for sport facilities, worked together on this stadium.
 With 70,000 seats, it forms the heart of a 298-hectare project.
 The exceptional sport and entertainment venue is being designed to meet the LEED Gold standard for stadiums.

 Green in the heart of the city